hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - Ping-pong buffer reuse under artificial TCDM stalls.
 - Blocking and overlapping schedules produce identical output.
 - PMU estimates remain within a defined error threshold.
+- Selected full-size YOLO compiler graph, with staged or subgraph simulations during development and a final full-graph run under the agreed long-simulation workflow.
-- Full Micro-YOLO end-to-end graph.
+- Micro-YOLO end-to-end regression and PMU baseline comparison.
 - Command-count and L2-traffic regression thresholds.

 ### Exit Criteria

 - DMA and compute actually overlap; rolling metadata alone is not sufficient.
-- Micro-YOLO compiles and runs without hand-written descriptors.
+- The selected full-size YOLO artifact compiles without hand-written descriptors and every operator instance is accounted for by a validated lowering.
+- The generated graph is compared with the 388,146-cycle Micro-YOLO record using normalized layer/path measurements where shapes differ; no unsupported claim is inferred from raw total-cycle ratios between different model sizes.
 - Performance reports separate compute, DMA, AFU or Spatz, and stall time.

-## Phase 6 - Hardening, TOSA, and Release Gates
+## Phase 6 - Hardening and Release Gates

 ### Objective

-Turn the backend into a maintainable target rather than a model-specific prototype.
+Turn the model-driven YOLO/MobileNet backend into a maintainable target without expanding it into a generic TFLite or TOSA backend.

 ### Work Items

-1. Run the same backend from TOSA and GraphAPI canonical IR.
+1. Validate TOSA or GraphAPI input only for patterns already required and proven by the selected model corpus.
+Frontend parity is not a release blocker when no selected artifact uses that frontend.
 2. Audit all remaining `NHCWB16`, 16-byte alignment, and Ethos-target assertions;
    prove that `NHCWB16` is unreachable from the Neural-AI target.
 3. Fuzz and negative-test the package parser.